Last Updated on by Karl

 The hash symbol has become an important tool in social media platforms.
-It began with twitter, but later spread to other social media platforms such as Instagram, Facebook and Pinterest.
+It began with Twitter but later spread to other social media platforms such as Instagram, Facebook, and Pinterest.
 The hashtag is used to relay important messages to the audience of your choice and is an important tool to reach your clients.
 But, when using hashtags, the following tips should be put into consideration.
 You can use a wide array of Instagram and Twitter tools to get the most out of our hashtag strategy.

 You must understand the social media you are using.
-Depending on that platform, you can change or execute the desired results.
-Research done by the buddy media shows that tweets that include hashtags has doubled up the engagement than those without.
+Depending on the platform, you can change or execute the desired results.
+Research done by the buddy media shows that tweets that include hashtags have double the engagement than those without.
 Yet, those that include more than one hashtags have shown a significant drop in engagement.
 Contrarily, on Instagram, posts with many hashtags usually have a higher interaction than those with few.
-But, the use of hashtags on Facebook has not showed any evidence on their effectiveness
+But, the use of hashtags on Facebook has not shown any evidence of their effectiveness

 1-2 powerful and relevant hashtags are enough to reach your target population.
 It doesn't burden your post and helps you to garner new followers.
 A good example is #amazingmonday

 To build a good hashtag, one must ask only those questions with fixed or specific answers.
-When you ask open ended questions, the answers you get becomes ambiguous.
-You can expect all sorts of replies from those who sees your post.
+When you ask open-ended questions, the answers you get becomes ambiguous.
+You can expect all sorts of replies from those who see your post.
 Before using a hashtag, you must ask yourself how different audience will react to that post.

 Secondly, trending hashtags include topics that have become popular and what people are talking about in every corner.
 When you see a trend relating to your business, you should engage in it by using the tag.
-This potentially gets your message seen by a massive audience.
+Using trending hashtags potentially gets your message seen by a massive audience.
 For instance, if you sell burgers you can take part in the #burgerstrending, likeAndrewTUCCI.

 Lastly, content hashtags are hashtags you use in your posts and which simply relate to your post content.
 They include, among others: product, lifestyle, even and location hashtags.
 For example, if you are selling coffee, you can post your best coffee images using #streetcoffee.

 If you find what people are talking about, you can easily know the hashtag appropriate to use to tackle a certain felt need.
 This is important for businesses who would like to take an opportunity to execute a certain business idea or to market their products.
 Bloggers can also listen to what people are talking about a certain issue and use it to address it using a hashtag.
-He/she, could use his name with a hashtag to promote any content he publishes.
+Brand could use the name with a hashtag to promote any content they publish.
 He could ask other bloggers to use his hashtag when he guest posts.

 A good example is when you find that people are talking about vintage wear and you have or know somebody with a boutique selling such clothes.
 You can use #bestvintageinTown to direct the potential customers to your boutique.
 You can also post something funny for people to take part in the debate.